7 reasons why ground-floor apartments are desirable—instead of dealbreakers

 There's no rule of thumb for how much you might save on a ground-floor apartment—it will depend on a variety of factors, including location, exposures, square footage, layout, and outdoor space.
 That said, the sales price of a first-floor unit is typically up to 15 percent lower than a comparable unit on a higher floor.

-"If it's really close to the lobby and facing the front, that could be 20 percent less," says Kobi Lahav, director of sales at Living New York.
-"If it's facing the back and quiet but there's no light, it may be 10 or 15 percent less," he says.
+"If it's really close to the lobby and facing the front, that could be 20 percent less," said Kobi Lahav, director of sales at Living New York.
+"If it's facing the back and quiet but there's no light, it may be 10 or 15 percent less," he said.

-"Being on the front is really a dealbreaker for a lot of people," he says.
-"And if it's something where the window is directly facing something like a bus station, that's going to be a 25 percent discount."
-That's something to keep in mind for resale value, but if you are strapped for cash, these sub-prime apartments might be the only way to get your foot in NYC's real estate market.
+"Being in the front is really a dealbreaker for a lot of people," he said.
+"And if the window is directly facing something like a bus stop, that's going to be a 25 percent discount," he said.
+That's something to keep in mind for resale value, but if you are strapped for cash, these subprime apartments might be the only way to get your foot in NYC's real estate market.

-Julia Hoagland, a broker at Compass, points out another upside: "Often the shares in co-ops are lower for lower-floor apartments, which lowers maintenance costs and frees up liquidity for other more interesting expenditures."
+Julia Hoagland, a broker at Compass, pointed out another upside: "Often the shares in co-ops are lower for lower-floor apartments, which lowers maintenance costs and frees up liquidity for other more interesting expenditures."

-What's more, "given not everyone is open to ground-floor living, you're likely going to be competing against fewer buyers, which increases negotiating leverage," she adds.
+What's more, "given not everyone is open to ground-floor living, you're likely going to be competing against fewer buyers, which increases negotiating leverage," she added.

-Lahav, however, says people are more willing to consider buying on the ground floor when, as now, there's a severe lack of inventory.
-"I am seeing less hesitation, especially if it has outdoor space."
+Lahav, however, said people are more willing to consider buying on the ground floor when there's a severe lack of inventory, as is the case now.
+"I am seeing less hesitation, especially if it has outdoor space," he said.

 2. No downstairs neighbors